CopernicaMarketingSoftware/AMQP-CPP/README.md

 make a new call to parse() when more data is available, with a buffer that contains both the old data, and the new data.

+To optimize your calls to the parse() method, you _could_ use the Connection::expected() and Connection::maxFrame() methods.
+The expected() method returns the number of bytes that the library prefers to receive next.
+It is pointless to call the parse() method with a smaller buffer, and it is best to call the method with a buffer of exactly this size.
+The maxFrame() returns the max frame size for AMQP messages.
+If you read your messages into a reusable buffer, you could allocate this buffer up to this size, so that you never will have to reallocate.

 TCP CONNECTIONS
 ===============